Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Theoretical analysis of the learning dynamics of PEPITA

 To proceed in our theoretical analysis, it is useful to assume a generative model for the data.
-We focus on the classical teacher-student setup \citep{gardner1989three,PhysRevA.45.6056,RevModPhys.65.499,engel2001statistical,zdeborova2016statistical}.
-We consider $D-$dimensional standard Gaussian input vectors $x\sim\mathcal{N}(0,I_D)$, while the corresponding label $y=\tilde W_2\,\tilde\sigma(\tilde W_1x)$ is generated by a two-layer \emph{teacher} network with fixed random weights $\tilde W_1$, $\tilde W_2$ and activation function $\tilde\sigma (\cdot)$.
-The two-layer \emph{student} network outputs a prediction $\hat y = W_2\,\sigma( W_1x)$ and is trained with the AFA rule and an \emph{online} (or \emph{one-pass}) protocol, i.e., employing a previously unseen example $x_\mu$, $\mu=1,\ldots,N$, at each training step.
-We characterize the dynamics of the mean-squared generalization error in the infinite-dimensional limit of both input dimension and number of samples $D,N\rightarrow \infty$, at a rate $N/D\sim\mathcal{O}(1)$ where the training time is $t=\mu/D$.
-The hidden-layer size is of order one in both teacher and student.
-We follow the derivation in the seminal works of \citet{biehl1995learning,PhysRevLett.74.4337,PhysRevE.52.4225}, which has been put on rigorous ground by \citet{goldt2019dynamics}, and extend it to include the time-evolution of the adaptive feedback.
-As discussed in detail in Sup.~Section \ref{appendix:ODEs}, the dynamics of the error $\epsilon_g$ as a function of training time $t$ is fully captured by the evolution of the AF matrix and a set of low-dimensional matrices encoding the alignment between student and teacher.
-We derive a closed set of ODEs tracking these key matrices, and we integrate them to obtain our theoretical predictions.
-Furthermore, in Sup.~Section \ref{appendix:early_training}, we perform an expansion at early training times $t\ll 1$, which elucidates the alignment mechanism and the importance of the ``teacher-feedback alignment'', i.e. $\tilde W_2 \tilde W_1 F$, as well as the norm of $\Vert \tilde W_1 F\Vert$.
+We focus on the classic teacher-student setup \citep{gardner1989three,PhysRevA.45.6056,RevModPhys.65.499,engel2001statistical,zdeborova2016statistical}.
+We consider $D-$dimensional standard Gaussian input vectors $x\sim\mathcal{N}(0,I_D)$, while the corresponding label $\smash{y=\tilde W_2\,\tilde\sigma(\tilde W_1x)}$ is generated by a two-layer \emph{teacher} network with fixed random weights $\smash{\tilde W_1}$, $\smash{\tilde W_2}$ and activation function $\tilde\sigma (\cdot)$.
+The two-layer \emph{student} network outputs a prediction $\hat y = W_2\,\sigma( W_1x)$ and is trained with the AFA rule and an \emph{online} (or \emph{one-pass}) protocol, i.e., employing a previously unseen example $x_\mu$, $\mu=1,\ldots,N$, at each training step, where $N$ is the number of samples.
+We characterize the dynamics of the mean-squared generalization error in the infinite-dimensional limit of both input dimension $D\rightarrow \infty$ and number of samples $N\rightarrow \infty$, at a finite rate (or \emph{sample complexity}) $N/D\sim\mathcal{O}_D(1)$ where the training time is $t=\mu/D$.
+The hidden-layer size is of order $\mathcal{O}(1)$ in both teacher and student.
+We follow the derivation in the seminal works of \citet{biehl1995learning,PhysRevLett.74.4337,PhysRevE.52.4225}, which has been put on rigorous ground by \citet{goldt2019dynamics}, and extend it to include the time-evolution of the AF.
+As discussed in Appendix \ref{appendix:ODEs}, the dynamics of the error $\epsilon_g$ as a function of training time $t$ is fully captured by the evolution of the AF matrix and a set of low-dimensional matrices encoding the teacher-student alignment.
+We derive a closed set of ordinary differential equations (ODEs) tracking these matrices, and we integrate them to obtain our theoretical predictions.
+Furthermore, in Appendix \ref{appendix:early_training}, we perform an expansion at early training times $t\ll 1$ to elucidate the alignment mechanism and the importance of the ``teacher-feedback alignment'', i.e. $\smash{\tilde W_2 \tilde W_1 F}$, as well as the norm of $\smash{\Vert \tilde W_1 F\Vert}$.
+For the sake of the discussion, we consider sigmoidal activations $\tilde\sigma(\cdot)=\sigma(\cdot)={\rm erf}(\cdot)$, keeping in mind that the symmetry ${\rm erf}(-x)=-{\rm erf}(x)$ induces a degeneracy of solutions.